Polymerase chain reaction: Principles

 The reaction is commonly carried out in a volume of 10–200 μL in small reaction tubes (0.2–0.5 mL volumes) in a thermal cycler.
 The thermal cycler heats and cools the reaction tubes to achieve the temperatures required at each step of the reaction (see below).
-Many modern thermal cyclers make use of the Peltier effect, which permits both heating and cooling of the block holding the PCR tubes simply by reversing the electric current.
+Many modern thermal cyclers make use of a Peltier device, which permits both heating and cooling of the block holding the PCR tubes simply by reversing the device's electric current.
 Thin-walled reaction tubes permit favorable thermal conductivity to allow for rapid thermal equilibrium.
 Most thermal cyclers have heated lids to prevent condensation at the top of the reaction tube.
 Older thermal cyclers lacking a heated lid require a layer of oil on top of the reaction mixture or a ball of wax inside the tube.

 Procedure

 Typically, PCR consists of a series of 20–40 repeated temperature changes, called thermal cycles, with each cycle commonly consisting of two or three discrete temperature steps (see figure below).
 The cycling is often preceded by a single temperature step at a very high temperature (>90 °C), and followed by one hold at the end for final product extension or brief storage.
 The temperatures used and the length of time they are applied in each cycle depend on a variety of parameters, including the enzyme used for DNA synthesis, the concentration of bivalent ions and dNTPs in the reaction, and the melting temperature (Tm) of the primers.
-The individual steps common to most PCR methods are as follows:
+The individual steps common to most PCR methods are : initialization, annealing and extension.